 - the feeding ecology (diet composition, feeding behaviour, preys nutritional quality etc)

 - the cleaning ecology (cleaning fishes species, parasites, cleaner fish segregation, cleaning stations)

-The Project Manta team visit Lady Elliot Island as part of an Earthwatch Expedition several times a year.
+The Project Manta team visit Lady Elliot Island twice a year.
 On these expeditions the team will conduct research which includes photographing, observing and recording manta ray behaviour.
 In the lab, they identify individual rays from photographs and enter the results in the database.
 They also collect samples of water and plankton and take oceanographic measurements of water currents, conductivity, temperature, and depth.